Matrix-Free Ghost Penalty Evaluation via Tensor Product Factorization: Introduction

 Ghost penalty methods~\cite{burman2010ghost} add stabilization terms to the variational formulation of the PDE, penalizing jumps in the solution or its derivatives across element faces.
 Several works have explored the use of ghost penalty methods in the context of CutFEM.
 Burman et al. \cite{burman2015cutfem, burman2014fictitious, burman2016full} introduced various forms of the ghost penalty method and established its mathematical foundations, showing that it leads to optimal convergence rates independent of how the boundary intersects the mesh.
-Larson et al. \cite{larson2020stabilization} analyzed high-order ghost penalty stabilization for CutFEM, proving its stability and convergence properties for arbitrary polynomial orders.
-An alternative for the ghost penalty method is using macro-patch stabilization~\cite{gurkan2019stabilized, preuss2018higher}; that avoids evaluation of derivatives, but may also lead to locking~\cite{badia2022linking}.
+Larson and Zahedi \cite{larson2020stabilization} analyzed high-order ghost penalty stabilization for CutFEM, proving its stability and convergence properties for arbitrary polynomial orders.
+An alternative for the ghost penalty method is using macro-patch stabilization~\cite{gurkan2019stabilized, preuss2018higher}; that avoids evaluation of derivatives.
+However, most ghost penalty approaches, including face-based methods like the one in this manuscript, can be susceptible to locking depending on the definition of element patches~\cite{badia2022linking, burman2022design}.
+Trace Finite Element Method (TraceFEM)~\cite{lehrenfeld2018stabilized, heister2024adaptive, jankuhn2021trace} also relies on stabilization techniques analogous to the ghost penalty for solving PDEs on surfaces~\cite{heister2024adaptive}.